Qasem-moh/NodeJS_Autentcation_JWT/README.md

 - **Expiration:** Set reasonable expiration times for JWTs to mitigate the risk of replay attacks.
 - **Validation:** Always validate incoming JWTs to ensure their authenticity, integrity, and validity.

-Overall, JWTs are a powerful tool for authentication and authorization in web applications, offering a flexible and secure way to transmit claims between parties.
+[//]: # (Overall, JWTs are a powerful tool for authentication and authorization in web applications, offering a flexible and secure way to transmit claims between parties.)